 A wrap with a 60-gauge thickness is true to size if you were to measure the material with a micrometer.
 Use this film with standard loads up to 1,800 pounds.
 As for a slightly higher gauge, 63-gauge wrap can actually handle much more weight, clocking in at 2,200 pounds, and does not puncture as easily.

-When it comes to choosing the right stretch wrap gauge, a lower thickness, like a 47-gauge, is better at providing tighter coverage on your load while retaining the same strength as a 60-gauge film.
+When it comes to choosing the right shrink wrap gauge, a lower thickness, like a 47-gauge, is better at providing tighter coverage on your load while retaining the same strength as a 60-gauge film.
 This means a shrink roll with a 47-gauge can handle 1,800 pounds.

 Lastly, a 37-gauge wrap is the most unique on this list because it’s actually a pre-stretched 80-gauge film.
 This wrap will be much thinner than its counterparts and best for loads no heavier than 800 pounds.
-Stretch wrap with a 37-gauge thickness is much easier to apply than higher gauges.
+Shrink wrap with a 37-gauge thickness is much easier to apply than higher gauges.

-Consider the type of load you are wrapping first and how heavy it is to determine which stretch wrap is best for the application.
+Consider the type of load you are wrapping first and how heavy it is to determine which shrink wrap is best for the application.
 Use the guide above to ensure you’re choosing a suitable film for the job.
 Browse the wraps available at Buffalo Shrink Wrap to find the right one for you.